codefresh-io/docs.codefresh.io/_docs/installation/gitops.md

 ## Hosted vs.Hybrid GitOps

+>**NOTE**
+We have deprecated Hosted GitOps Runtimes which are no longer supported.
+The comparison below is provided for historical reference only.

 The table below highlights the main differences between Hosted and Hybrid GitOps.

 {: .table .table-bordered .table-hover}